-$C{FRR+FFR}$ is the sold capacity of FRR and FFR in the relevant direction and C{FCR-X} is the capacity of the reserve, i.e. the steady state response of the reserve at full activation scaled with the capacity reduction factor (if any), see Eq.
+$C{FRR+FFR}$ is the sold capacity of FRR and FFR in the relevant direction and

+C{FCR-X} is the capacity of the reserve, i.e. the steady state response of the reserve at full activation scaled with the capacity reduction factor (if any), see Eq.
 3 and Eq.
 5.

-$C{\text{FCR-X}}$ is zero when the frequency control is inactive.
-The value of $C{\text{FCR-N}}$ is set to zero for an entity delivering only FCR-D.
+C{FCR-X} is zero when the frequency control is inactive.
+The value of C{FCR-N} is set to zero for an entity delivering only FCR-D.

-Fel!
-Hittar inte referenskälla.Figure 22 illustrates how the capacities of different reserves are added.
+Figure 24 illustrates how the capacities of different reserves are added.
 If there is not enough headroom for all the sold capacities, the maintained FCR-D capacity is limited first, then the FFR capacity, then FCR-N, then FRR.
 The reasoning behind this is that FRR and FCR-N can be fully activated when a disturbance that activates FCR-D and FFR occurs.
 When the disturbance occurs, FFR will activate faster than FCR-D, and therefore it is FCR-D that will not be delivered fully.
 With regards to FCR-N and FRR, any of these reserves can be activated before the other.
 However, since FCR-N is typically located after FRR in the control chain (FCR works as a difference to the setpoint including FRR), the FRR reserve takes priority over the FCR-N.

-Figure 22.
+Figure 24.
 The figure shows how all the sold capacities has to fit within the operational range of the entity.
 If a situation occurs when the headroom is not enough for all sold capacities, the maintained FCR-D will be limited first.

-3.10 Capacity determination for uncertain or varying process
+3.10 Capacity determination for uncertain or varying processes

 The delivered response from an FCR providing entity may be partly uncertain, due to e.g. stochastic or periodic consumption of the entity.
 The delivered response shall then be calculated as the difference between the active power output after the activation, and the active power output that would have occurred if the entity had remained not activated.
-This is illustrated for two types of varying loads in Figure 23 and Figure 24.
+This is illustrated for two types of varying loads in Figure 25 and Figure 26.

-Figure 23 illustrates a situation where the load variations are independent of if the entity has been activated or not.
-If it is possible to determine that the variations are independent of activation, they will be excluded from the capacity calculation during prequalification and operation.
+Figure 25 illustrates a situation where the load variations are independent of if the entity has been activated or not.
+If it is possible to determine that the variations are independent of activation, they will be considered part of the baseline variations during prequalification and operation.
 To do this assessment the application has to include suitable data and documentation.

-Figure 24 illustrates a situation where the variations are not independent of the delivery.
+Figure 26 illustrates a situation where the variations are not independent of the delivery.
 In such a case the capacity shall be determined from the response that is ensured, i.e. the minimum of the response curve after activation.